China's economic dilemma: data shows woes lie beyond its borders

 They are worried that six successive quarters of slowing growth risk sliding into a seventh in the third quarter despite the "fine-tuning" of economic policies which began in November 2011.

-Two interest rate cuts, the freeing of an estimated 1.2 trillion yuan (118 billion pounds) for new lending by cutting required reserve ratios (RRR) at banks and a raft of tax tweaks have so far failed to halt the slide.
+Two interest rate cuts, the freeing of an estimated 1.2 trillion yuan ($190 billion) for new lending by cutting required reserve ratios (RRR) at banks and a raft of tax tweaks have so far failed to halt the slide.

 Instead China's factories are running at their slowest rate of expansion since May 2009, data on Sunday showed.
 Industrial output growth in August eased to 8.9 percent year on year, according to data from the National Bureau of Statistics (NBS) on Sunday.